 If you walk into most homes today, observe that the kitchen is no longer “walled off” from the dining and living room areas.
 The partitions separating the kitchen from formal dining rooms are coming down to create one “great room” – a huge open floor space where the dining and living areas flow into the kitchen.

 The open floor plan makes it easier to integrate the whole family --- allowing the “cook” to socialize with the rest of the family and not be isolated in the kitchen area.
 People still congregate in the kitchen but in the 21st century, it has become a multi-function, communal room.
 One of the modern accessories – the kitchen island – has now become a work station for busy professionals as well as a study corner for their school-age children.

-The luxury open floor plan with a charming and rustic touch: Check out the kitchen in the Austin home of retired tennis star Andy Roddick and model Brooklyn Decker... a classic kitchen island with a sink is the focal point; warm tones in the backsplash of the cooking range, the vent hood over the cooktop/oven, medium-hanging lights, contrasting shades, lots of cabinets for storage.
+The luxury open floor plan with a charming and rustic touch: Check out the kitchen in this South Florida home of a celebrity couple... a classic kitchen island with a sink is the focal point for chef's work - but the cathedral ceiling, window and chandelier make for a "wow" statement.
+(Plan #134-1355)

 Which Kitchen Layout Fits Your Style?